nymtech/nym/documentation/operators/src/nodes/nym-api.md

 You will most likely want to automate your validator restarting if your server reboots.
 Checkout the [maintenance page](./maintenance.md) for an example `service` file.

 ## Exposing web endpoint using HTTPS
 It is recommended to expose the webserver over HTTPS by using a webserver like Nginx.
-An example configuration for configuring Nginx is listed [on the maintenance page](maintenance.md#nym-api-configuration)
+An example configuration for configuring Nginx is listed [on the maintenance page](maintenance.md#nym-api-configuration).
+If you're using a custom solution, ensure to allow requests from anywhere by setting a permissive CORS policy.

+For example, it is configured in Nginx using: `add_header 'Access-Control-Allow-Origin' '*';`